 So these stereo cameras could be combined with a host computer and an AI processor to accomplish the same thing that DepthAI does all in one camera.

 The below figure summarizes it:

-So for applications that need depth sensing only (and not AI or high-res RGB), the above solutions are probably of more interest.
+So for applications that need depth sensing only (and don't need AI and don't need high-res RGB), the above solutions are probably of more interest.

 Where DepthAI is applicable is where Spatial AI is needed in a small, integrated unit.
 So to enable things to real-time interact with the world like a human would - in a small, modular, open-source eco-system.

-And... there is application to use the onboard AI processing in DepthAI to make AWESOME depth (using AI to fill in disparity gaps, improve dense depth) and SLAM results (using AI to better track features, etc.)... but this is a topic of future exploration.
+And... there is application to use the onboard AI processing in DepthAI to make AWESOME depth (using AI to fill in disparity gaps, improve dense depth) and AWESOME SLAM results (using AI to better track features, etc.)... and this is currently under development, enabled by ArduCam.